-The FSCS assesses claims in accordance with our rules.
+The FSCS will assess claims in accordance with our rules.
 Our rules (the COMP Rules) are written by the Financial Services Authority (FSA), and form part of the FSA Handbook.
 They can be found under Redress, Compensation on the FSA's website.
 The COMP Rules specify which types of claim are eligible for compensation, and limit how much compensation the FSCS is able to pay.
 For example, we can only accept claims from individuals and small companies.
 Overseas financial services institutions and large companies are excluded.
-Full details of who is eligible for FSCS protection can be found in subsection 4.2 of the COMP Rules.
+Full details of who is eligible to benefit from FSCS protection can be found in subsection 4.2 of the COMP Rules.

-Information provided by the Liquidators is being used to confirm the value of claims.
-We are also accounting for any dividend payments that a claimant has already received in calculating any compensation payable.
+Information provided by the Liquidators will be used to confirm the value of claims.
+We will also account for any dividend payments that a claimant has already received in calculating any compensation payable.